 In addition to a sense of embarrassment due to nail biting and having unpleasant nails, nail biting has other negative and harmful effects, including:

 While biting nails, the hands are often dirty.
-Hence, harmful bacteria and microbes cause oral, lip, and gingival infections.
+This leads to harmful bacteria and microbes causing oral, lip, and gingival infections.
 Did you know that about 2000 skin infections have been found in nail polish salons?
 Only then will you realize how susceptible you become to illnesses when you bite your nails.

-Nails are hard and biting them is difficult.
-Hence, you will damage your teeth if you bite your nails, especially the incisors.
-This habit changes your teeth’s appearance.
-Therefore, your incisors will be fractured or cracked in addition to having undesirable hands.
+You will damage your teeth if you bite your nails, especially the incisors.
+This is caused since nails are hard.
+This specific habit changes your teeth’s appearance.
+Logically, your incisors will be fractured or cracked in addition to having undesirable hands.

 If you have a habit of constantly biting on your nails and having your hand inside your mouth, you cannot correctly carry out your professional duties.
 In severe cases, nail biting prevents the person from performing their normal and daily acts.